sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 And that's when things start to click.
 You're wearing an outfit that is very clearly not yours, tightly fitting a soft round body, and your skin appears to be dark, unnatural.
 Between your legs, a thin, long tail peeks out at you.

 This isn't your body.
 "W-wait.
 What happened to me?
 Who transformed me into this... clown devil?!" you demand of the group.

 Oh.
 Huh.
 'Jester devil'.
 Jevil.
-That's... a decision that was made.
+That's... how he got his name, you supposed. *That* was a decision that was made.
 That explains the getup.

-"You've always looked like that, dude," Susie remarked.
+"You've always looked like that, dude," Susie remarked with a slightly confused look.
 Kris simply continued to stare at you, and Ralsei and Blue share a look.

 "Like hell I did!"
 You bark out.
 "I was human like, two days ago!"